 COURSE LENGTH MAXIMUM TIME FRAME

-Cosmetology - Full Time 43 Weeks 54 Weeks
+Cosmetology - Full Time 43 Weeks 60 Weeks

-Cosmetology - Part Time 75 Weeks 94 Weeks
+Cosmetology - Part Time 75 Weeks 103 Weeks

-Nail Technology - Full Time 9 Weeks 11 Weeks
+Nail Technology - Full Time 9 Weeks 12 Weeks

-Nail Technology - Part Time 15 Weeks 19 Weeks
+Nail Technology - Part Time 15 Weeks 21 Weeks

 Student Instructor/Instructor - Full Time 21 Weeks 27 Weeks

 Student Instructor/Instructor - Part Time 38 Weeks 47 Weeks

-Esthetics - Full Time 20 Weeks 25 Weeks
+Esthetics - Full Time 20 Weeks 28 Weeks

-Esthetics - Part Time 30 Weeks 38 Weeks
+Esthetics - Part Time 30 Weeks 42 Weeks

+COURSE LENGTH MAXIMUM TIME FRAME

-Barbering - Full Time 43 Weeks 54 Weeks
+Barbering - Full Time 43 Weeks 60 Weeks

-Barbering - Part Time 75 Weeks 94 Weeks
+Barbering - Part Time 75 Weeks 103 Weeks

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 80% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
-Students who exceed the maximum time frame will be permitted to re-enroll in the program on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.